-During pregnancy there is a high risk of high blood sugar.
-To prevent this, a special glucose tolerance test is performed.
-It allows you to determine how “tolerant” the body of the expectant mother to glucose and whether there is a negative effect on the body.
-If the tolerance level is higher than normal in the blood, a special treatment is prescribed.
+During pregnancy, there is a high risk of elevated blood sugar levels.
+To prevent this, a special glucose tolerance test is conducted.
+It helps determine how ‘tolerant’ the expectant mother’s body is to glucose and whether there is any negative impact.
+If the level of tolerance in the blood is above normal, special treatment is prescribed.

-In the sixth month of pregnancy, glucose tolerance is determined with a special test.
-This allows detection of hidden diabetes.
-It can be detected in 3-6% of pregnant women.
-It is commonly believed that gestational diabetes occurs only in pregnant women, as it is triggered by pregnancy hormones.
-In other words, after delivery, it will disappear immediately and the future mother will not have to suffer from it for the rest of her life.
+In the sixth month of pregnancy, glucose tolerance is determined using a special test.
+This helps identify hidden diabetes, which can be found in 3-6% of pregnant women.
+It is commonly believed that gestational diabetes only occurs in pregnant women because it is provoked by pregnancy hormones.
+In other words, it disappears immediately after delivery, and the future mother won’t have to suffer from it throughout her life.

 Glucose tolerance during pregnancy